Capabilities-Limited/cva6-build-notes/sel4-boot.md

 Reading symbols from sel4test-driver-image-riscv-ariane...
 (gdb)
 ```
-3. In gdb, you need to connect gdb to openocd:
+3. In gdb, you need to connect gdb to OpenOCD:
 ```
 (gdb) target remote :3333
 ```
-if it is successful, you should see the gdb connection in openocd:
+if it is successful, you should see the gdb connection in OpenOCD:
 ```
 Info : accepting 'gdb' connection on tcp/3333
 ```